-Half plots are available NOW at £16 per annum plus membership.
+A Half plot is available at £16 per annum plus membership.

-So if you live IN or AROUND Capel and fancy a go at ‘Growing Your Own’ please contact Dennis at email@example.com.
+So if you live IN or AROUND Capel and fancy a go at ‘Growing Your Own’ or to go on the waiting list please contact Dennis on email@example.com.

 Clear plots and weed infested gardens by applying Weedol (£4.90 for 3 tubes) or Bio Glyphosate (100ml £1).
 Rotovate cleared areas (Rotovator and Cultivator available on site @ £10 for up to two hours).
 Hoe beds and borders then mulch with peat (100ltr £9) or chipped bark (80ltr £5.50).Kill weeds on paths, patios and drives (Pathclear £1.20 a sachet).
 Scatter slug pellets at £2.50.
 Protect your hands with a range of gloves from £2 a pair.